When Vision Fails: Text Attacks Against ViT and OCR: User Study

-Table~\ref{fig:toxic_table} contains the twelve examples used in the survey, evenly divided between six examples the TrOCR-defended toxic content classifier labeled correctly (based on the ground-truth toxicity label from the Wikipedia Detox Dataset \cite{thain_dixon_wulczyn_2017}) and six it did not.
-Human accuracy was maintained through all adversarial examples suggesting that human accuracy is unaffected by the presence of diacritical marks, even as OCR-defended model accuracy drops.
+In the second question, we test individuals' ability to identify toxic text as a proxy for human comprehension of the text.~\Cref{fig:toxic_table} contains the 12 examples used in the survey, evenly divided between six examples the TrOCR toxic content classifier labeled correctly (based on the ground-truth toxicity label from the Wikipedia Detox Dataset) and six it did not.
+Human readers were able to correctly classify all 12 sentences, including the six examples that the TrOCR model classified incorrectly, with respondent accuracy ranging from 80.4\% to 99.0\% for a given sentence.

+In some cases, the percentage of human readers identifying a sentence as toxic was seemingly affected more by individual perceptions of toxicity than by the diacritical marks.
+For instance, the adversarial example ``this band sucks anyways'' was correctly identified as toxic by only 80.4\% of respondents, a noticeably lower consensus than the other examples (the sentence with the second-lowest performance had an accuracy of 93.3\%) though still comprising a clear majority.
+Given the high consensus for all other examples, it seems likely this discrepancy is largely due to users viewing the statement as comparatively mild and therefore perceiving it as non-toxic.
+Several sentences that were unambiguously non-toxic, such as ``John often meets Mary'', saw a human accuracy rate of 99.0\%, supporting this hypothesis.

+Given that human accuracy was easily maintained through all examples, we conclude that human performance is unaffected by the presence of diacritical marks even as OCR-defended model performance drops, demonstrating that OCR models perform far worse than baseline human comprehension.
+While our primary attack scenarios assume automated input processing where a human might not look at the text inputs at any point, given the effectiveness of the attack even with just one perturbation as shown in~\Cref{fig:evaluation} the attack could easily go unnoticed or unremarked even if the text was observed.
+It would be entirely feasible for an adversary to carefully select examples with minimal perturbation that are nearly indistinguishable from the original text.